ejoerns/rauc/docs/basic.rst

 artifacts are installed and managed.
 As artifacts are replaced when new ones are installed under the same name, the rest of the system should treat them as read-only.

+See :ref:`Artifact Repository Configuration configured <sec-repository-config>` for more information on how to set-up artifact repositories.